Distributionally Robust Self Paced Curriculum Reinforcement Learning: Experiments

-We compare our DRSPCRL algorithm to five curriculum reinforcement learning algorithms where we set the context as the epsilon radius of the uncertainty set: \begin{itemize} \item \textbf{Vanilla} The standard, non-robust RL algorithm, which corresponds to training with $\epsilon=0$.
+and the episode is executed entirely under the perturbed dynamics \(\xi'\).
+We compare our DR-SPCRL algorithm to six curriculum reinforcement learning algorithms where we set the context as the epsilon radius of the uncertainty set: \begin{itemize} \item \textbf{Vanilla} The standard, non-robust RL algorithm, which corresponds to training with $\epsilon=0$.
 This serves as our baseline for nominal performance and demonstrates the fragility of standard policies. \item \textbf{Fixed Budget} Distributionally Robust RL trained with a fixed, high robustness budget throughout training.
-This baseline is designed to highlight the instability or over-conservatism that arises from training without a curriculum. \item \textbf{Linear Schedule} A baseline that employs a handcrafted curriculum where the robustness budget $\epsilon$ is linearly annealed from 0 to the final target budget over the course of the training run. \item \textbf{ACCEL} An adaptation of the regret-based curriculum generation method, ACCEL \citep{parker2022evolving}.
+This baseline is designed to highlight the instability or over-conservatism that arises from training without a curriculum. \item \textbf{Linear Schedule} A baseline that employs a handcrafted curriculum where the robustness budget $\epsilon$ is linearly annealed from 0 to the final target budget over the course of the training run. \item \textbf{Domain Randomization} Robust RL trained with a randomly sampled \(\epsilon\) in \([0, \epsilon_{\mathrm{budget}}]\) \citep{tobin2017domain}. \item \textbf{ACCEL} An adaptation of the regret-based curriculum generation method, ACCEL \citep{parker2022evolving}.
 We maintain a replay buffer of $\epsilon$ values, where the regret score of an $\epsilon$ is defined by the mean dual variable $\beta^*$.
 The curriculum progresses by sampling and editing high-regret $\epsilon$ values from this buffer. \item \textbf{SPACE} An adaptation of the Self-Paced Contextual Evaluation (SPACE) algorithm \citep{eimer2021self}.
 This method employs a heuristic where the curriculum budget $\epsilon$ is increased only when the agent's robust value function has plateaued, indicating that the agent has mastered the current difficulty level. \end{itemize} For all experiments we set the learning rate for the \(\phi\) network to be \(5 \times 10^{-4}\) and the number of steps \(K\) to be \(5\).
 We also set the \(\epsilon_{\text{budget}}\) to be 1, which under the KL divergence captures a wide range of possible transition kernel perturbations.
-We evaluate each policy after training for 1 million steps for 100 episodes, and report the mean and the standard error for a 95\% confidence interval.
+We evaluate each policy after training for 1 million steps for 100 episodes, and report the mean and the standard error for a 95\% confidence interval over 5 seeds.
 All experiments were conducted on an RTX 4080 Laptop GPU with 4 i9-13900HX CPUs.

-\subsection{Results}
+\section{Results}